grafana/cog/package_templates/typescript/README.md

 # Grafana Foundation SDK – TypeScript

-A set of tools, types and libraries for building and manipulating Grafana objects in TypeScript.
+A set of tools, types and *builder libraries* for building and manipulating Grafana objects in TypeScript.

-> ℹ️ This branch contains types and builders generated for Grafana {{ .Extra.GrafanaVersion }}
+> ℹ️ This branch contains **types and builders generated for Grafana {{ .Extra.GrafanaVersion }}.**
+> Other supported versions of Grafana can be found at [this repository's root](https://github.com/grafana/grafana-foundation-sdk/).

 ## Maturity